Christine de Pizan

 Elisabeth may or may not have been born on 28 February--there is a great deal of ambiguity, and it's interesting that even the date of a princess's birth is not necessarily recorded.
 But this is a date that has been traditionally accepted as her birthday, and so, for the purposes of this daybook project, I am using today's post to recognize Elisabeth of Luxembourg.

-While her exact date of birth may be disputed, what is indisputable is that she was the daughter of Sigismund of Luxembourg, Holy Roman Emperor, and his second wife Barbara Cilli, herself a woman of political skill and accomplishment who acted as regent of Hungary on behalf of her husband during his absences.
+While her exact date of birth may be disputed, what is indisputable is that she was the daughter of Sigismund of Luxembourg, Holy Roman Emperor, and his second wife Barbara of Cilli, herself a woman of political skill and accomplishment who acted as regent of Hungary on behalf of her husband during his absences.

 Elisabeth (left) and her mother Barbara Cilli